 Julian Best By Dates:

-These are dates in the Julian format as mentioned above, with the Shelf Life added onto the year.
-If the year is 2010, and the Packing Date was October 16th (day 289) with a 2-year Shelf Life, the code could be 28912 or 12289.
+Although not very common, these are dates in the Julian format as mentioned above, with the Shelf Life added onto the year.
+If the year is 2020, and the Packing Date was October 16th (day 289) with a 2-year Shelf Life, the code could be 28922 or 22289.

 Packing Date Codes or Lot Codes:

-Most often, the packing date is the first 4 or 5 digits, but if a code as below is listed on our site or the Guide, it will be explained in parenthesis after the code.
+Most often, the packing date is the first 4 or 5 digits, but if a code as below is listed on our site, it will be explained in parenthesis after the code.

 A Note About the “Malt Date”: